shushcat/cs586-group_project/README.md

 - [The UK's _Office of national statistics_](https://www.ons.gov.uk/)
 - [A dataset collection prepared by the _University of Tampa_'s library](https://utopia.ut.edu/c.php?g=887297&p=6377135)
 - [Our world in data](https://ourworldindata.org/data?topics=Education+and+Knowledge); CSV data can downloaded from individual articles.
-- Datasets from PSU?
-  - The [Common data set archive](https://www.pdx.edu/research-planning/common-data-set-archive) is a bunch of PDFs.

 #### Selected, promising datasets